lorenwest/node-monitor/README.md

 License
 -------

-Released under the Apache License 2.0
+May be freely distributed under the MIT license

 See [LICENSE](https://github.com/lorenwest/node-monitor/blob/master/LICENSE) file.